LCOGT/banzai/docs/smartstacking_architecture.md

 ```

-- The DB row is inserted **before** reduction starts, so the stacking worker
+- The DB row is inserted **after** reduction succeeds, so every new
-  can see "subframe N has arrived but is not yet reduced" (`filepath = NULL`).
+  `subframes.filepath` value points at a reduced file.
-- The Redis notification is pushed **after** the filepath is updated, so when
+- The Redis notification is pushed **after** the reduced row is inserted, so
-  the stacking worker drains and queries, it observes the post-reduction
+  when the stacking worker drains and queries, it observes the ready-to-stack
   state.
 - `drain_notifications` uses `RENAME` + `LRANGE` + `DEL` to atomically swap
   the list, so notifications pushed during a drain aren't lost.